 All of these factors tend to reach a tipping point around the age of 50 thus making the needs of the older patient much more complex than that of the younger patient.
 Small effects in the 20’s look much worse in the 40’s and catastrophic in the 60’s – if allowed to proceed without management and care.

 Not everybody does suffer these problems but everybody is at risk of suffering them.

 It’s one of the reasons why in all patients we focus so much on anticipation of future problems but also recognising and building on whatever is going well.

 So what are the answers to all this ageing?

-The first step is to realise that a lot of what we look at as being “too many birthdays syndrome” is actually an accumulation of disease which, if it was present in a 30-year-old would be recognised immediately for the pathology it is and treated.
+The first step is to realise that a lot of what we look at as being “Too Many Birthdays syndrome” is actually an accumulation of disease which should be recognised immediately for the pathology it is and treated.
 No, you don’t have to accept that this ageing process is something you just have to lump.
-A lot of it can be fixed and fixed so that you have your teeth and health for a lifetime.
+A lot of it can be fixed so that you have your teeth and health for a lifetime.

-The second step is to realise that not all of these ageing factors/pathologies are present in everybody and that you only need to treat the ones you have.
+The second step is to realise that not all of these ageing factors/pathologies are present in everybody.
+You only need to treat the diseases you actually have.
 That should make everything a lot easier to deal with.

 The third step is to make a plan which is sustainable and realistic and which achieves your ideal outcome.